AkinAguda/unop-react-dropdown/README.md

 - Since it's unopinionated, you can turn any element to a dropdown trigger and any element to a drop down menu.
 - Includes basic functionality for opening, closing and setting delay before close (for things like a close animation to happen)

-### Web site
+### Live Demo
-A visual playbook to demonstrate the various component prop behaviour.
+A visual playbook to demonstrate the various component prop behaviour can be found below.

 [Web site, docs and demo](https://unopdropdown.netlify.app/)